nba-comeback-dashboard/nba-comeback-dashboard.github.io/docs/_sources/analysis/occurs.rst.txt

 Largest and Smallest Final Scores
 =================================

-The probability density function of the final score for each team is shown below.
-Remarkably, the 1st and 2nd record since 1996 come from the same 02/24/2023 game -- `a
-double over time win by Kings over the Clippers 176-175
+The probability density function of the final score for each team of every game since 1996 is shown below.
+Remarkably, the 1st and 2nd record since 1996 come from the same game -- `a double over time win by Kings over the Clippers 176-175 on 02/24/2023
 <https://www.nba.com/game/0022200902>`_.

 .. raw:: html